-Let's say for example that you created a link for each region of the store that you manage.
+Let's say that you created a link for each region of the store that you manage.
 As a result, the data is already nicely grouped by region so you can leverage these links to compare the data.

-Your resulting report will allow you to compare the responses to all questions based on what link was used to collect the response.
+The resulting report will allow you to compare the responses to all questions based on what link was used to collect the response.